 Despite all the challenges, Laura still loves her job after 10 years.
 “I see the good that comes from the team that we have built.
 I see how people have grown, how their skills have improved, and how some of them have moved from couch surfing and near homelessness to having a stable place to hang their hats.
 And it is things like this that really get me excited.”

-Laura and another staff member with the Recycling Rotary at Work Award
+Director Laura and Production Manager Mike with the Recycling Rotary at Work Award